morninj/quickspin/README.md

 -------------

 Copy `settings-sample.py` to `settings.py` and edit the variables in that file.
-For instance, to install nginx, make sure to set `nginx = True`.
+For instance, to install nginx, set `nginx = True`.
 You should **read the whole file** and make sure the settings are correct.

 ### WordPress